greatexpectationslabs/workshops/get_started_with_gx_cloud_and_snowflake/workshop.md

 ## Conclusion
 Congratulations!
 You've successfully completed the GX Cloud Snowflake Workshop.
 You have created a Snowflake Data Source and Data Asset, created Expectations, run some Validations, and fetched Metrics for your data.
 We hope you have a better understanding of how GX Cloud works and how it can work within your data pipeline.

-## Stop the running GX Agent
-To stop the running GX Agent, cancel the `docker` running in your terminal by pressing Control-C.

 ## What's next?
 * [Connect to your own Snowflake instance](https://docs.greatexpectations.io/docs/cloud/connect/connect_snowflake)